Well, it’s 2020 and this year I am financially independent. Woo hoo!

 I started reading the following blogs: Mr Money Mustache, Millennial Revolution, Incoming assets (local Vancouver couple), as well as joined financial groups where we could openly talk about money and real-estate.

 Never in history has it been so easy to retire early, especially in Canada.
 Retiring is no longer an age but a number, and I hit that number in only 5 years.
+So here are the numbers:

 My passive income: